grumpyf0x48/java11-minimal-quickstart/README.md

 Its default value is: **17**.

-Properties `name` and `description` are optional and will be set with default values if not set in the previous command.
+Properties `version`, `name` and `description` are optional and will be set with default values if not set in the previous command.

 Then, the generated project will look like: